johndreamfuture/dj/README.md

 1. It's simple and fast - apps can get off the ground faster because the structure is simple, and and Django has a reputation to be quick for development.

 Instagram is the largest Django application out there right now.
 When it was sold to Facebook, they had a total of 13 employees working on the app.
 Today, they have hundreds!

-## Conclusion

-Throughout the week, we will be building a few full stack applications with Django.
-Think about that for a moment.
-So far, we have spent entire units learning out to build out different parts of an application, from the front end to the back end and putting everything together.
-Using Django, we will be able to build out dynamic projects in a (much) shorter amount of time!

 ## Additional Resources